hunterirving/mixapps/readme.md

 <br>

-PWA installation requires a secure (HTTPS) connection. the easiest way to get one is to upload your files to a public host, but publishing files this way is distribution, which means it's only appropriate for content you have the right to distribute.
+PWA installation requires a secure (HTTPS) connection. the easiest way to get one is to upload your files to a public host, but publishing files this way is only appropriate for content you have the right to distribute.

 if you'd like to install mixapps without pushing to a public host, you can use `https_serve.py` to serve the necessary files over HTTPS on your local network.